 This butterfly gets its name from its orange coloring, the orange of William of Orange.
 It feeds on many flowers, but Monarch caterpillars feed only on the milkweed plant.
 This is a strength and a vulnerability as milkweed is considered a weed and therefore eradicated.
 On the other hand, the plant imparts a sour taste to the insect, and birds seldom eat more than one Monarch.
 Indeed, another butterfly, the Viceroy, takes advantage of the Monarch’s bitter taste, by mimicking its colors and patterns.
 Birds avoid the Viceroy, fearing the taste of a Monarch.

 A few years ago I had wanted to cut down the goldenrod.
-The pollen of the plant is wrongly thought to irritate people with hay fever.
-My wife dissuaded me, and I am happy that her opinion prevailed, as the annual Monarch migration is a scene for us to behold.
-Though the scale and drama would not compare with the battlefield at Agincourt, the clouds of butterflies have a charm for us, especially as they presage and precede the change of seasons as late summer August slips into early autumn.
+The pollen of the plant irritates people with hay fever, but my wife dissuaded me, and I am happy that her opinion prevailed, as the annual Monarch migration is an annual scene for us to behold.
+Though the scale and drama would not compare with the battlefield at Agincourt, the clouds of butterflies have a charm for us, especially as they presage and precede the change of seasons as late summer August becomes early autumn.

 The Monarch migration is threatened these days.
 Not only is their food source more scarce and their routes filled with dangerous highways and other obstacles, but their wintering grounds in the mountains of northern Mexico suffer from serious loss of habitat due to deforestation and, perhaps, climate change.
 When we see the Monarchs on the move, there is sadness as well as joy, a sadness born of the increasing difficulty of their journey and their problematic reception at its end.